-The school believes that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to our students physical and emotional development and health.
+At Rosehill School we believe that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to our students physical and emotional development and health.
 The physical education curriculum aims to increase students self-confidence through an ability to manage themselves successfully in a variety of situations.
 The school is working to make outdoor education an integral part of physical education across the key stages.
+Aims of PE:

 - To develop a sense of fun and talent spot individuals.